-However counterintuitive, the association between saliva and the dental environment AND pancreatic cancer continues to garner highly interesting research.
+However counterintuitive, the association between saliva and the dental environment AND pancreatic cancer (ductal adenocarcinoma of the pancreas) continues to garner highly interesting research.
 One team lead by David T. Wong and colleagues at the Dental Research Institute of the UCLA School of Dentistry in Los Angeles, California first came to our attention per the Pancreatica blog on 6/23 of this year for a 2010 article in the journal Gastroenterology laying the basis for salivary biomarkers for cancer of the pancreas, and later for a 2012 article in the journal Gut postulating specific oral bacteria as associated with pancreatic cancer.

 This UCLA team has now published an article in the September 13, 2013 issue of the Journal of Biological Chemistry that lays an intriguing and perhaps even likely possible predicate for the mechanism by which salivary fluid may be specifically affected by such apparently distal and unrelated diseases such as pancreatic cancer.